Coayer/minutePing/README.md

 Then visit http://micropython.org/webrepl/ and enter your board's IP address and WebREPL password.

-While minutePing is starting and while services are being checked, the LED on the ESP8266 will turn on.
-If the LED is stuck on or doesn't blink, power cycle or reset the board using RST.

 #### Updating `config.json` via WebREPL

 Visit http://micropython.org/webrepl/.
 Enter your board's IP address and WebREPL password and upload the new `config.json` file with the "Send a file" option.
 To fetch the existing `config.json` file from the board, use the "Get a file" option.
-Click the terminal widget and press `CTRL+D` to reboot.
+Click the terminal widget and press `CTRL+C` to stop minutePing.
+The board will then reboot automatically.

 ## Configuration